onekey-sec/unblob/docs/index.md

-- **Speed** - we want unblob to be blazing fast, that's why we use multi-processing by default, make sure to write efficient code, use memory-mapped files, and use [Hyperscan](https://github.com/intel/hyperscan) as high-performance matching library.
-Computation intensive functions are written in [Rust](https://github.com/onekey-sec/unblob/tree/main/rust) and called from Python using specific bindings.
+- **Speed** - we want unblob to be blazing fast, that's why we use multi-processing by default, make sure to write efficient code, use memory-mapped files, and use [Hyperscan](https://github.com/intel/hyperscan) as a high-performance matching library.
+Computation-intensive functions are written in [Rust](https://github.com/onekey-sec/unblob/tree/main/rust) and called from Python using specific bindings.